MitchellTesla/timechain/README.md

 # BitH@SHT-API
 Live Blockchain Network Analysis API Dashboard integration and Database Analytics for Bitcoin.

-for quick access use the livebitcoindata.com link.
+for quick access use the livebitcoindata.com link under the About section.

 This repository is for testing purposes and is set up as an example for other cryptocurrencies